TDarkShadow/iheartnewvegas/main.md

 Adds a hotkey to automatically select the currently selected grenade/mine, as well as a hotkey to scroll through your available grenades/mines.
 Read the description for instructions on how these features work.

 Additional files to install:
-- [**VNV Quick Grenade Hotkey Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Quick%20Grenade%20Hotkey%20Tweaks.7z).
+- [**Quick Grenade Hotkey Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Quick%20Grenade%20Hotkey%20Tweaks.7z).
 Adjusts the positioning of the grenade/mine icon to not overlap with other UI elements, and removes the unnecessary "no grenade/mine" icon.
+Made by **Qolore**.

 [**Simple Explosive Entry**](https://www.nexusmods.com/newvegas/mods/66992)
 Allows the player to use explosives to bypass locks.
 Items have a chance of being destroyed, with the exception of notes and quest items.